 A LOT!
 That’s the answer.

-You may be a freelancer, but if you haven’t yet used social media to your benefit, you are passing on an excellent opportunity to grow your business.
+You may be a freelancer, but if you haven’t used social media to your benefit yet, you are passing on an excellent opportunity to grow your business.

-In other words, you are leaving money on a table that you already eat at.
+In other words, you are leaving money on a table that you already eat.

-In this article, I will outline how to use social media to make money.
-You will learn what possibilities there are to make money both directly and indirectly through social media.
+Here, I will outline how to use social media to make money.
+You will learn how to make money directly and indirectly through social media.

 Adaptability is key, especially in the online marketing world.

 So, let us begin.

 Choose one or two platforms you will be most active on

 You can be active on every platform, but that does not mean you should do it.
 It will suck the time out of your life, and you probably won’t have as much to show for it.